lvm/m5k/README.md

 m5k, thingy to play with musik.
 ===

 In m5k you play with music by playing two kind of *media files*, samples and `buffers`.
-A sample is an audio file (by default, ogg, wav or mp3), and a `buffer` which is no less than a plain text file (with the extension .m5k) with a list of commands.
+A sample is an audio file (by default, ogg, wav or mp3), and a `buffer` which is no less than a plain text file with the extension .m5k (think of it as a collection of commands).
 All audio files are actually played using `vlc.py` (see file for LICENSE).

 # how to install